Full list of UK sanctions against Israel over Gaza

 Foreign secretary David Lammy announced a series of further measures on Tuesday

-The UK has announced further sanctions and a suspension of trade negotiations with Israel, as it condemned its “monstrous” 11-week aid blockade and renewed military offensive in the Gaza Strip.
+The UK announced further sanctions and a suspension of trade negotiations with Israel on Tuesday, as it condemned its “monstrous” 11-week aid blockade and renewed military offensive in the Gaza Strip.

-Foreign secretary David Lammy announced a series of measures on Tuesday as the UN warned that 14,000 Palestinian babies could die by Thursday unless action is taken to ease the crisis in which civilians are severely malnourished.
+Foreign Secretary David Lammy announced a series of measures as international condemnation of Israel’s actions in Gaza continued to mount.

 As MPs in the Commons called on him to label it a genocide and go further with sanctions, Mr Lammy said: “We must call this what it is.
 It is extremism.
 It is dangerous.
 It is repellent.
 It is monstrous and I condemn it in the strongest possible terms.”